Factors for Determining Child Custody

 Co-Parenting can be a Factor in Deciding Custody!

 Although we would prefer that you consider co-parenting exclusively because it is the right thing to do and is in the best interest of your children, in case any extra motivation is needed, remember that co-parenting is a factor in determining custody.
-Specifically, Georgia law provides as a factor for custody: "The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationships between the child and the other parent, consistent with the best interest of the child."
+Specifically, Georgia law provides as a factor for custody: "The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationship between the child and the other parent, consistent with the best interest of the child."
 O.C.G.A. § 19-9-3(a)(3).

 Co-Parenting Do's and Don'ts